The Stochastic Arrival Problem: Preliminaries

-We may also view a generalised Arrival instance, $G$, as concise ways of specifying a expanded (exponentially larger) game, $Exp(G)$, without switching.
-These results are shown in the full version and the construction is analogous to (\cite[Lemma~4.6]{FGMS21}), reducing a 2-player reachability switching game to an exponentially large reachability game.
-Using this fact we can establish lower bounds on how close the value of such an instance can be to zero, without being equal to zero.
-Namely, if $val(G)$ is not $0$, then, $val(G)=\Omega(2^{2^{-n}})$ where $n$ is our instance bit encoding size.
+We may also view a generalised Arrival instance, $G$, as a concise way of specifying an expanded (exponentially larger) game, $Exp(G)$, without switching.
+These results are analogous to Fearnley et al. who reduce a 2-player reachability switching game to an exponentially large reachability game \cite[Lemma~4.6]{FGMS21}.
+Using this, we can derive analogues of many of the results for simple stochastic games obtained by Condon \cite{Con92}.
+Including establishing lower bounds on how close the value of such an instance can be to zero, without being equal to zero.
+Namely, if $\val(G,o,d)$ is not $0$, then, $\val(G,o,d)=\Omega(2^{2^{-n}})$ where $n$ is our instance bit encoding size.